 Finding a job online in the Netherlands has never been easier or quicker – indeed, that’s how the vast majority of us go about it now.
 But it can still feel like an exercise in skill and persistence, especially for expats.
 Let’s make it a breeze with some pro tips.

-Quine Brown, Marketing Assistant at Undutchables Recruitment Agency, which specialises in international candidates, gives her tips on how to find a job online in the Netherlands, and how to promote your personal ‘brand’ online.
+Quine Brown, Marketing Assistant at Undutchables Recruitment Agency, which specializes in international candidates, gives her tips on how to find a job online in the Netherlands, and how to promote your personal ‘brand’ online.

 Undutchables Recruitment Agency

 Undutchables is a recruitment agency for expats.
 Operating across the Netherlands (with branches in Amsterdam, Rotterdam, Utrecht, The Hague and Eindhoven), Undutchables helps everyone from first-jobbers to experienced executives progress their careers when moving to the Netherlands.

 If you plan to find a job online in the Netherlands, knock your online profile into shape.
 The internet job pool has many fish.
 A snazzy online profile makes you a bigger fish.

 “An online profile gives your personal brand a competitive edge.
 It could be a polished, up-to-date LinkedIn profile, your own website or blog, or even a video resume – all go down well with employers and recruitment agencies,” says Brown.

 A great portfolio showcases your capabilities (work examples or client testimonials, for example), is easy to navigate, and easy to find.
 Include keywords in the pages that you would expect (or want!) people to use to find you.